 What we know so far about the investigation into the Idaho college student murders

 It's been more than two weeks since four University of Idaho students were found stabbed to death on Nov.
-13 in a Moscow, Idaho, home — but so far, police say a suspect or suspects have not been identified.
+13 at a home in Moscow, Idaho — but so far, police say a suspect or suspects have not been identified.

 Here's what we know so far.